 So, what can you do to help a child that is having trouble controlling their emotions?
 Here are 5 helpful tips:

-- Don’t argue.
-In order to not escalate the problem, rather don’t tell your child that they should be feeling differently to how they’re currently feeling.
+2. Don’t argue.
+In order to not escalate the problem, don’t tell your child that they should be feeling differently to how they’re currently feeling.

-- Consider a counselor.
-Sometimes it helps to rope in a professional to help your child better manage their emotions and to learn coping mechanisms that they can use at home and at school
+4. Consider a counselor.
+Sometimes it helps to bring in a professional to help your child better manage their emotions and to learn coping mechanisms that they can use at home and at school.

-- Speak to your doctor.
-The right medication can make a big difference to your child’s health and wellbeing so speak to your doctor about ADHD medication options.
+5. Speak to your doctor.
+The right medication can make a big difference to your child’s health and wellbeing so speak to your doctor about if ADHD medication options are right for your child.